how to grow garlic, a q&a with filaree farm

 win a copy of ‘growing great garlic’ and some bulbs

 I’VE BOUGHT THREE COPIES of “Growing Great Garlic,” the book by Filaree Farm‘s founding farmer that got me started growing my favorite allium of all.
+[UPDATE: The giveaway is over, but your comments continue to be welcome.]
 To enter to win a copy, plus a $15 gift certificate for your choice of bulbs, all you have to do is comment below, answering this question:

 What kind of garlic you grow–hardneck, softneck, or maybe its particular varietal name?